beebha/FinalProjectV1/README.md

 About
 ------

-This application allows a user to create surveys and publish them for other users to take.
+This mobile web application, built with Groovy on Grails along with jQuery Mobile, allows a user to create surveys and publish them for other users to take.
 Upon a successful login, the landing page lists all completed, incomplete and published surveys created by the logged in user.
 This page is also accessed via the My Surveys tab in the footer.